 However, realistic CCBs complicate the simple waveforms to incorporate dynamic post-Newtonian (PN) \cite{Blanchet:2013haa} and perturbative post-Minkowskian (PM) \cite{Damour:2016gwp} corrections, and beyond the PN regime CCBs undergo the inspiral-merger-ringdown (IMR) process.
 In these latter phases, the waveform intensifies with a dynamic frequency and amplitude enhancement, until reaching the maximum peak at the coalescence time $t_C$.
 Past coalescence, ignoring tidal deformations, the waveform dampens exponentially towards a zero flat-line.

-Since their discovery on 14 September 2015, gravitational waves (GWs) have been observed by the LIGO-Virgo-KAGRA (LVK) collaboration \cite{LIGOScientific:2018mvr, LIGOScientific:2021usb, KAGRA:2021vkt}.
-GW sources are well understood to be coalescing compact binaries (CCBs), which are treated as non-zero quadrupolar sources in the linearized Einstein field equations (EFEs) when obtaining the respective waveforms.
-Analytical efforts to describe CCB dynamics include the effective one-body (EOB) approach \cite{Buonanno:1998gg, Buonanno:2005xu}, in which the CCB is mapped onto an effective one-body problem to employ the reduced mass $\mu$ moving in a deformed background.
-In this description, the effective reduced-mass particle inspirals from large separations towards the total mass innermost stable circular orbital (ISCO) radius, until it plunges into the total mass horizon with radius $r_S=2GM$, with $c=1$.
-The largeness of the symmetric mass ratio $\alpha:=\mu/M\in(0,1/4]$ directly influences the duration of nearly-circular orbital paths and how soon they become inspiraling plunge paths \cite{Buonanno:1998gg}.
+Analytical efforts to describe CCB dynamics include the effective one-body (EOB) framework \cite{Buonanno:1998gg, Buonanno:2005xu}, in which the CCB is mapped onto an effective one-body problem to employ the reduced mass $\mu$ moving in a deformed background.
+In this description, the effective reduced-mass particle inspirals from large separations towards the total mass innermost stable circular orbital (ISCO) radius, until it plunges into the total mass horizon with radius $r_S=2GM$.
+The largeness of the symmetric mass ratio $\alpha:=\mu/M\in(0,1/4)$ strongly influences the longevity of nearly-circular orbital paths and how soon they transition into plunge paths \cite{Buonanno:1998gg}.
 The energetics of CCBs in the EOB framework are encoded in the EOB Hamiltonian $H_\mathrm{EOB}$ \cite{Buonanno:1998gg, Damour:2009zoi, Damour:2012mv}, which reads as \cite{Buonanno:1998gg}: \numparts

-A more recent study \cite{MacKay:2024qxj} reinterpreted the EOB model, by describing a CCB as a spinning and shrinking hollow mass shell.
-In this framework, the CB masses $m_1$ and $m_2$ are distributed along a mass ring on the equatorial plane; inclination angles $\iota\in[0,\pi]$ are ``integrated'' over by distributing the mass ring into a mass shell.
-The measure of the mass shell remains the reduced mass $\mu$ -- a logical choice for binary systems and staying in alignment with EOB --, and the rate of change in CCB separation $-\dot{L}$ illustrates the rate of change in the shell diameter $-\dot{S}$.
-At the merger time $t=t_C$, coalescence ends where the masses touch surfaces: $L(t_C)=r_1+r_2$, relating the shell diameter to the total mass horizon: $S(t_C)=4GM$.
-Via $-\dot{L}=-\dot{S}$, the dynamic shell diameter is expressed as $S(t)=L(t)-r_1-r_2+4GM$ (c.f.
-Ref. \cite{MacKay:2024qxj}).

-When the shrinking shell geometry (assumed to be a point mass under a luminosity distance $D\gg S$) is put in the quadrupole-sourced GW equation, the resulting waveform is readily transverse-traceless (TT) gauged, with rates of change in shell diameter and orbital frequency $\Omega$ influencing the wave amplitude and envelope \cite{MacKay:2024qxj}: \begin{widetext}